nextuav/docs/docs/matrix-os/tamper-protection-screen/tamper-protection-screen.md

 # Tamper Protection Screen

+- Please ensure that the tamper proof module is connected to the [MatrixCC](/docs/matrixcc/integration.md)
-- Ensure that your tamper proof module has a switch soldered to the correct pins [S1 & S2]
+- Your tamper proof module must have a switch soldered to the correct pins [S1 & S2]
+- Please refer to the first time setup to open the [MatrixOS Dashboard](/docs/matrix-os/getting-started/first-time-setup.md)

 ## Enable Hardware Tamper monitoring